digitalbricklayer/techteapotcom/src/content/posts/subscribing-to-blogs-the-easy-way.md

 Here is a [Google Reader tutorial by Andy Wibbels](http://www.andywibbels.com/flash/google_reader.htm).
 There's also [another one by Capture the Conversation as well](http://uk.youtube.com/watch?v=65iL0Q97RCg).
 Google have got into the act too with [Google Reader in Plain English](http://uk.youtube.com/watch?v=VSPZ2Uu_X3Y).

-<strong>Update March 2015</strong>: Google have unfortunately scrapped Google Reader, I've moved over to [Feedly](http://feedly.com/) and find it very useful.
+**Update March 2015**: Google have unfortunately scrapped Google Reader, I've moved over to [Feedly](http://feedly.com/) and find it very useful.
 You can use your existing Google account to sign-up as well.